Financial Literacy for Black and African American Students

 Why Financial Literacy Is Important for Black and African American Students

-Black and African American graduates with bachelor's degrees owe an average of $25,000 more in student loan debt than their white peers: From this data, it's clear that many Black and African American students do not receive or have access to the type of personal finance education required to make informed decisions about how much student loan debt to take on and how to use the funds.
+The median Black graduate's student loan debt is $30,000, $7,000 higher than their white peers: From this data, it's clear that many Black and African American students do not receive or have access to the type of personal finance education required to make informed decisions about how much student loan debt to take on and how to use the funds.

 Black households had median wealth of $24,100 in 2019, as compared to $189,100 for white households: In addition to earning disparity among minority groups, Black families possess less generational wealth.
 Because of this, Black students end up taking out more student loans rather than receiving help from their families.